 "There is a clear need for greater collaboration in this area to deliver relevant and cost-effective courses, using the most suitable media, to optimise skill levels and enable UK companies to remain at the forefront of innovation and quality."

-To download the white paper and for more detail on the training available from Bosch Rexroth, please visit follow this link.
+Follow the link to download the white paper and for more information about training available from Bosch Rexroth.